ywjong/GettingData/README.md

 Prior to running these notebooks, various Python packages need to be installed.
-See https://env859.github.io/environ859/BeyondArcPy1_GettingData.html for instructions how to do this.
+See [this link](https://env859.github.io/environ859/BeyondArcPy1_GettingData.html) for instructions how to do this.